mercicle/cloud-developer/README.md

 # Welcome

 Hi!
-This repo has all of my projects and course related work from Udacity's Cloud Developer Nanodegree.
+This repo has all of my projects and course related work and research from Udacity's Cloud Developer Nanodegree.

+# Accounts and Software

+# Helpful Websites

+# Helpful Snippets

 # Full Stack Apps Section